 Collaborative email: Why Your Team Should use it now

 One of the most efficient and versatile current means of communication is email.
 Not just for personal use, the impact email has had on the way businesses are held now, is truly impressive.
-Gmail statistics show that the average worker gets about 120 emails a day.
+Gmail statistics show that the average worker gets about 121 emails a day.
 However, when not handled and organized properly it leads to a lack of productivity issues and other problems.
+New elements, like collaborative email, are responsible for removing those inconveniences.
+As a result, email works for its users, not the other way around.

-But, what is a Collaborative Email, anyway?
+But, what is a collaborative email, anyway?

+In a nutshell, collaborative email is an inbox to which several people have access.
+Work team members can access this collaborative email and work from it.
+This is a much more practical approach than having big teams working from their personal email accounts.
 There are multiple ways to do this.
 Usually what companies do is that they give the login credentials to the entire team.
 It is something that Sales, Info, and Support teams implement before they experience multiple issues regarding email organization, time efficiency, lack of productivity, and mainly not knowing who’s working on what.

 The issues with non-collaborative email